Q. What is the difference before cow's milk and camel milk?

 Q. Is QCamel Camel Milk organic?

-A. While we are not certified organic (yet), we follow organic farming practices which include: no use of hormones, antibiotics or grain, ethical treatment of our animals, pasture fed and organic hay, producing our own feed.
+A. While we are not certified organic (yet), we follow organic farming practices which include: no use of hormones, antibiotics or grain, ethical treatment of our animals, pasture fed and organic hay as well as producing our own feed.

 Q. How do you milk a camel?

 A. Milking a camel is relatively the same as milking a cow, it's just a bit higher off the ground.
 They have four teets and we use a special milking machine attached to her udder.
-However, our baby camels remain beside their mother while we milk them, and allow them to nurse simultaneously using a specially designed race. their mother while we milk them, and allow them to nurse simultaneously using a special designed race.
+However, there is one major difference in our dairy operation - our baby camels remain beside their mother in a specially designed milking race while we milk them.

 Q. How is QCamel sustainable?

 A. Part of producing a health product is being healthy to the environment.
-We are committed to being sustainable by using rain water, utilising camel by-products and having milk bottles that are recyclable and BPA PET free.
+We are committed to being sustainable by using rain water, utilising camel by-products and having milk bottles that are recyclable and BPA PET Free (Chemical Free).

 Q. How is QCamel ethical?